ctu-mrs/ros2_examples/README.md

 This example package is meant to explore the possibilities of ROS2 from the point of view of current ROS1 features and how the ROS1 feature translate into the new ROS2 architecture.
 We investigate the aspects that are currently utilized in [MRS UAV System](https://github.com/ctu-mrs/mrs_uav_system) with the intention of a potential future transition.

+**Meant to be tested on 20.04 Foxy**

 ## Examples

 Everything is a component.
 We happily [nodelet everything](https://www.clearpathrobotics.com/assets/guides/kinetic/ros/Nodelet%20Everything.html) in ROS1, so why otherwise?

 * [ ] [**ServiceClientExample**](https://github.com/ctu-mrs/ros2_examples/blob/master/src/service_client_example.cpp) - periodically calls a service
   * [ ] TODO retrieving result synchronously.
 Some solutions are available, none work for me within a component
-  * [ ] TODO slow and irregular publishing (Timer-driven) with multi-threaded executor
+  * [ ] TODO slow and irregular publishing (Timer-driven) with multi-threaded executor (looks like the same problem can appear even with single-threaded executor)
 * [ ] [**PublisherExample**](https://github.com/ctu-mrs/ros2_examples/blob/master/src/publisher_example.cpp) - periodically publishes
-  * [ ] TODO slow and irregular publishing (Timer-driven) with multi-threaded executor
+  * [ ] TODO slow and irregular publishing (Timer-driven) with multi-threaded executor (looks like the same problem can appear even with single-threaded executor)
 * [X] [**ServiceServerExample**](https://github.com/ctu-mrs/ros2_examples/blob/master/src/service_server_example.cpp) - getting called, ok
 * [X] [**SubscriberExample**](https://github.com/ctu-mrs/ros2_examples/blob/master/src/subscriber_example.cpp) - subscribes, ok
 * [ ] [**TimerExample**](https://github.com/ctu-mrs/ros2_examples/blob/master/src/timer_example.cpp) - runs multiple timers in parallel
-  * [ ] TODO timer callbacks are not executed in parallel even with multi-threaded container (with multi-threaded executor)
+  * [ ] TODO timer callbacks are not executed in parallel even with multi-threaded container (with multi-threaded executor, looks like the same problem can appear even with single-threaded executor)
 * [ ] [**ParamsExample**](https://github.com/ctu-mrs/ros2_examples/blob/master/src/params_example.cpp) - load params from yaml and launch file
   * [X] param server callback is hooked up
   * [ ] TODO investigate the `ros__parameters:` namespace, which does not seem to be necessary (and does not work when present)